This guide provides an overview of the NIST Cybersecurity Framework 2.0 and outlines the key stages for compliance.

 Introducing the NIST Cybersecurity Framework

 The National Institute of Standards and Technology (NIST) is a US government agency founded in 1901 by Congress (originally as the National Bureau of Standards), and forms part of the United States Department of Commerce.
-Initially focused on standardizing physical weights and measures, NIST’s role has expanded over time to cover many aspects of technology and its use and included the investigation into the collapse of the World Trade Center as a result of the September 11th attacks.
+Initially focused on standardising physical weights and measures, NIST’s role has expanded over time to cover many aspects of technology and its use and included the investigation into the collapse of the World Trade Center as a result of the September 11th attacks.
 Some aspects of NIST’s role are explicitly laid out in US legislation and in 2013 an Executive Order from President Obama (EO 13636 – “Improving Critical Infrastructure Cybersecurity”) mandated the creation of a Cybersecurity Framework (CSF), with the Cybersecurity Enhancement Act of 2014 placing further emphasis on NIST’s role in cybersecurity.
 The first version of the Framework was published in 2014 and it was updated in April 2018 with CSF 1.1.

 The use of the Cybersecurity Framework was made compulsory for federal agencies by President Trump in an Executive Order (EO 13800 – “Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure”) in 2017.
 A strong aspect of the legislation dealing with the CSF is the need for it to stay up to date, to drive improvement and to encourage close cooperation between the private and public sectors.
 To this end, NIST has embarked on the journey to CSF 2.0 with a comprehensive program of consultation, including a series of well-attended workshops and invitations for comment, culminating in the publication of CSF 2.0 in February 2024.